 Governments and institutions have an uphill battle ahead of them when it comes to curbing the issue of hacking, but this battle can only be won if a concerted strategy is devised and followed by all stakeholders.
 Additionally, continued technological updates need to be deployed to battle the menace of cyber-attacks as open banking services along with newer leasing technologies are fast becoming a reality for the world.

-Written by Abbas Leghari, Head of BD & SMO at NETSOL Technologies Inc.
+Abbas Leghari, Head of BD & SMO at NETSOL Technologies Inc.

 Back to Articles

 View our collection of material and relevant resources pertaining to the global finance and leasing industry.
 Download Infographics, Profiles, Videos and Whitepapers.Explore